amandaparrott/documentation/source/content/guides/new-dashboard/01-introduction.md

 editpath: new-dashboard/01-introduction.md
 ---

-The new Pantheon Dashboard is WebOps in a single, fast Workspace.
+New Pantheon Dashboard is WebOps in a single, fast Workspace.
 Easily visualize and manage sites, users, traffic, metrics, visual regression testing (VRT), and everything else to keep your developer experience smooth and uneventful.

 ## Get Access